Back to Podcast

 Clark Neily:

-He’s been very supportive.
-We used to joke about whose career was more impressive, and I always told him: nothing I do compares to helping put a man on the moon.
+We used to joke about whose career was more impressive—and I always said nothing I do compares to helping put a man on the moon.

 Henry Harrison: